-What to Bring to Camp Every Day (Please label all belongings)
+What to Bring to Camp Everyday

-Change of clothes
+- Change of clothes

-Swim suit and towel
+- Swim suit and towel

-Backpack (for belongings)
+- Backpack (for belongings)

-What to Wear to Camp Every Day
+What to Wear to Camp Everyday

-Comfortable and weather appropriate clothing
+- Comfortable and weather appropriate clothing

-What NOT to Bring to Camp
+What NOT to bring to camp

-Cell phones (not permitted)
+- Cell phones (not permitted)

-Weapons (play or real)
+- Weapons (play or real)

-Any handheld video games
+- Any handheld video games

-Electronic devices (iPods, CD players, etc)
+- Electronic devices (iPods, CD players, ect)

-Stuffed animals and dolls
+- Stuffed animals and dolls

-Money or valuables
+- Money or other valuables

 Lourdes Camp, Inc. reserves the right to cancel any week of camp due to lack of enrollment; balances paid will be transferred or refunded.
-You will be notified at least two weeks in advance of any cancellations.
+You will notified at least two weeks in advance of any cancellations.